MarwaAbuEssa/sendbird-javascript-doc/sdk_function_message.md

   });
   ...
 ```
-  * **token**: If you don't pass a token, we generate new snapshot of users and return new token in a response.
+  * **token**: If you don't pass a token, a new snapshot of users is generated and a new token is returned in a response.
 As long as you pass the token, you will explore the same snapshot.
 If you want to get an updated snapshot, then call this method again without the token.
 Then you will get new token.     `default: ''`
   * **page**: Page number. `default: 1`
   * **limit**: Number of users to be displayed per page. `default: 30`